IslemSao/Portfolio/TaskManager/README.md

 Task Categories: Categorize tasks into different categories for better organization using names and also colors.

+Edit Feature: Edit your categories and tasks if needed, change the color or name and customize them to your taste.

+Achive Section: All the done tasks which the due date passed will be archived, also all the tasks that the due date passed more then 7 days ago.

 Installation

 To use the Task Manager app, follow these steps: